 Dean's Business Scholars Program

-The Dean's Business Scholars Program provides high-achieving students with enrichment opportunities designed to enhance their business education including: special panel discussions; luncheons; Undergraduate and Graduate Executive Speaker Series events; trips to local and New York City companies; engagement with the Zarb School's Executives in Residence and experiential learning projects.
+The Dean's Business Scholars Program provides high-achieving students with enrichment opportunities designed to enhance their business education including: special panel discussions; luncheons; Executive Speaker Series events; trips to local and New York City companies; engagement with the Zarb School's Executives in Residence and experiential learning projects.

 For more information about the Dean's Business Scholars Program, contact Senior Associate Dean Gioia Bales.